Skip to Content

 Gay neighborhood in Bucharest

 Despite this, watch this space!
-We found a massive discrepancy between young and old: the older more Orthodox Romanians are extremely religious, stuck in old-fashioned ways, whereas the younger Millennial Romanians are very progressive, tolerant, and super savvy about LGBTQ issues.
+We found a massive discrepancy between young and old: the older more Orthodox Romanians are extremely religious, and stuck in old-fashioned ways, whereas the younger Millennial Romanians are very progressive, tolerant, and super savvy about LGBTQ issues.
 We think that it's only a matter of time until Bucharest evolves into an LGBTQ mecca of East Europe.

 Arriving in Bucharest soon?